18 ex-NBA players charged in $4M health care fraud scheme

-“The defendants’ playbook involved fraud and deception,” U.S. Attorney Audrey Strauss told a news conference after FBI agents across the country arrested 15 ex-players and one of their wives in a three-year conspiracy that authorities say started in 2017.
+Federal prosecutors planned a news conference to describe the case that was brought in Manhattan federal court.
+By late morning, 16 of the defendants were in custody, authorities said.

-According to an indictment returned in Manhattan federal court, the ex-players teamed up to defraud the supplemental coverage plan by submitting fraudulent claims to get reimbursed for medical and dental procedures that never happened.
+According to the indictment, the ex-players engaged in a widespread scheme to defraud the plan by submitting false and fraudulent claims to get reimbursed for medical and dental expenses that were never actually incurred.

-Strauss said prosecutors have travel records, email and GPS data that proves the ex-players were sometimes far from the medical and dental offices at the times when they were supposedly getting treated.

-In one instance, she said, an ex-player was playing basketball in Taiwan when he was supposedly getting $48,000 worth of root canals and crowns on eight teeth at a Beverly Hills, California, dental office in December 2018.

-The indictment said the scheme was carried out from at least 2017 to 2020, when the plan — funded primarily by NBA teams — received false claims totaling about $3.9 million.
+The 18 players were among 19 individuals charged in the indictment.
+It said that the scheme was carried out from at least 2017 to 2020, when the plan received false claims totaling about $3.9 million.
 Of that, the defendants received about $2.5 million in fraudulent proceeds.

 A request for comment to the league wasn’t immediately returned.

-Michael J. Driscoll, the head of New York’s FBI office, said the case demonstrated the FBI’s continued focus on uncovering health care fraud scams that cost the health care industry tens of billions of dollars a year.

-Strauss said the conspiracy was led by Terrence Williams, who began his career as a first-round NBA draft pick in 2009.
-The indictment said he submitted $19,000 in fraudulent claims to the plan in November 2017 for chiropractic care.
+According to the indictment, the scheme developed after Terrence Williams – who began his career as a first-round NBA draft pick in 2009 – submitted $19,000 in fraudulent claims to the plan in November 2017 for chiropractic care.
 The claims led to a $7,672 payout for Williams.

 The indictment said he then recruited other former NBA players to defraud the plan and offered to provide fraudulent invoices from a chiropractor and dentist in Southern California and a wellness office in Washington state.